cfw-guide/dsi.cfw.guide/_pages/en_US/unlaunch.md

   - To get the normal DSi Menu back, select "Launcher".

 ### Uninstalling
-This may **result in a brick** if you have installed any non-legit DSiWare to your system NAND (not the SDNAND redirection provided by hiyaCFW), or have otherwise tampered with system files.
+This may **result in a brick** if you have installed any non-legit DSiWare to your System NAND (not the SDNAND redirection provided by hiyaCFW), or have otherwise tampered with system files.
 {: .notice--danger}

 1. Download the latest version of [Unlaunch](https://problemkaputt.de/unlaunch.zip){:target="_blank"}